Rogue (magazine)

-Rogue was a Chicago-based, men's magazine published by William Hamling from 1956 until 1965.
-Founding editor Frank M. Robinson was followed by other editors, including Harlan Ellison and Bruce Elliott.
+Rogue was a Chicago-based men's magazine published by William Hamling from 1956 until 1965.
+Founding editor Frank M. Robinson was succeeded by other editors including Harlan Ellison and Bruce Elliott.
 The magazine was subtitled "Designed for Men."

-Rogue for Men
+Rogue: Designed for Men

-The magazine was a direct competitor to Playboy, offering nude and semi-naked photographs and sex advice aimed at a male audience.
-Rogue featured a wider array of fiction and science fiction than did Playboy, along with coverage of jazz by Ted White and others.
+The magazine was a direct competitor to Playboy (the first American magazine to present female nudity and sexually oriented material in a relatively sophisticated format), offering nude and semi-naked photographs and sex advice aimed at a male audience.
+Rogue featured a wider array of fiction and science fiction than Playboy, along with coverage of jazz by Ted White and others.
 The first two magazine articles written by Hunter S. Thompson appeared in Rogue in 1961.
-Other contributors included Graham Greene, Damon Knight, William Saroyan, Philip Wylie, and, while still in high school, Steven E. de Souza.
+Other contributors included J. G. Ballard, Brian Aldiss, Graham Greene, Damon Knight, Fritz Leiber, Richard Matheson, Frederik Pohl, William Saroyan, Philip Wylie, and, while still in high school, Steven E. de Souza.
 Departments were written by Alfred Bester, Robert Bloch, and Fredric Brown.